Dortch Stove Works: Dortch Stove Works

+Magic Chef

 However, as technology evolved and electricity reached the countryside, the need for wood- and coal- burning stoves dropped.
 Households moved towards more modern electric appliances, and Dortch lacked diverse enough offerings to weather the drop in demand.
 In October 1955, it was announced that Dortch Stove Works would merge with Magic Chef Corporation of St. Louis, Missouri.
 Magic Chef produced a wide range of electric and gas appliances, as well as products like large signs and emblems that were made for Coca-Cola.

 By 1956, Magic Chef had moved the entirety of its domestic gas range production to Franklin.
 Ownership of the company changed hands twice during its time in Franklin, once in August 1957 to Food Giant Markets of Los Angeles, and again in October 1958 to Dixie Products Inc., of Cleveland, Tennessee.
 In 1958, in a bid to keep the industry from moving operations to Cleveland, the city of Franklin purchased the plant and offered to lease the property to Magic Chef at a more affordable rate.
 Magic Chef continued to operate out of Franklin until January 1961, at which point a recession in market appliances led to the closing of the plant.
 The city of Franklin was concerned about the loss of the industry and the potential impact it would have on other manufacturing powers in the area.